airamez/codando-live/SQL/SQL_Overview.md

 A **Database Server** is a dedicated computer system that provides database services to other computers (clients) over a network.
 It manages data storage, retrieval and manipulation.
 A **Database Management System (DBMS)** is the software running on the database server that interacts with the database to perform these operations.

-Popular examples of DBMS include **SQL Server, PostgreSQL, Oracle Database, MySQL and MongoDB.**
+* Popular examples of DBMS include:
+  * SQL Server
+  * Postgre
+  * Oracle Database
+  * MySQL

 ---